 Sometimes rudeness is a sign that your friend doesn’t care about your feelings, but other times they’re just clueless.
 Go easy on rude friends until you determine their motives.
 Here are five ways to deal with rude friends in a variety of situations.

-Are You Treating Your Friends with Respect?
+Are You Treating Your Friends With Respect?

 First, make sure that you have not been the one offending others.
 Sometimes a friend will act rudely in response to something you did.
 For example, if you’re always late, your friend might begin showing up late.
 This could be considered "giving you a taste of your own medicine" or simply that they have adjusted their priorities according to the way you have treated them in the past.
-How you should react depends on what they did and if they’re trying to intentionally start an argument.
+The way you should react depends on what they did and if they’re trying to intentionally start an argument.

 When a friend intentionally offends you, immediately address it.
 You could say: “That is offensive to me and I thought you knew that.
 Why did you do it?”